3D Printing - "It's all about design and quality output. Not how fast the printer can run."

-Cetus3D has become an exception.
+When I published this website, I considered many options on the printer hardware I would be using.
+Low cost was important.
+I decided not to promote specific hardware.
+Creative use is the mission.
+The Cetus3D has become an exception.
 I have no connection with Beijing Tiertime Technology Co., Ltd., UP3D, or Cetus3D in any way except as a customer.
-I like the minimalistic printer and design.
-It's ouput is so good, I think it deserves its own category here in RD3DPDS.com.
-I'll be saying more about this printer.
+I like the minimalistic printer and design but it isn't perfect.
+It's ouput is so good, it deserves its own category here in RD3DPDS.com.
+Please decide what hardware fits your needs.

 I am still having a love/hate relationship with my Cetus 3D printer.
 The printer itself is an outstanding example of a minimalist 3D printer.
 The print quality is excellent.
 The quality of the components is outstanding.